Baktho-SN/Booking_cancellation_predictor/README.md

 ## Dataset Description

-The dataset consist of several predictor (independent) variables and one target (dependent) variable, Charges.
-Independent variables include the lead_time,market_segment_type,avg_price_per_room,Number of special requests
+The dataset consist of several predictor (independent) variables and one target (dependent) variable, booking_status.
+Independent variables include the lead_time, market_segment_type, avg_price_per_room, Number of special requests

 The data contains the following columns: